Tracymbone/neighborhood/reade.md

 Create Posts that will be visible to everyone in my neighborhood.

-Change My neighborhood when I decide to move out.
+Change My neighborhoods when I decide to move out.

 Only view details of a single neighborhood.